 Niki Kalms is Founding Director of the XYX Lab / Gender + Place.

-Dr Nicole Kalms is a Senior Lecturer in the Department of Design and founding director of the XYX Lab which leads national research in Space, Gender and Communication.
-In this role, Dr Kalms is leading two significant research projects Urban Exposure: Interactively Mapping the Systems of Sexual Violence in Cites and Women and Girls Only: Understanding the Spaces of Sexual Harassment in Public Transport.
+Nicole Kalms is an Associate Professor in the Department of Design and founding director of the XYX Lab which leads national research in Space, Gender and Communication.
+In this role, Kalms is leading two significant research projects Urban Exposure: Interactively Mapping the Systems of Sexual Violence in Cites and Women and Girls Only: Understanding the Spaces of Sexual Harassment in Public Transport.
 These projects are in partnerships with state, national and international stakeholders.

 Nicole has a PhD in Architecture from Monash University.
 She obtained her Bachelor Degree in Architecture from RMIT and practiced architecture for several years before undertaking a Masters degree in Landscape Architecture (RMIT).
 Nicole is currently a full time member of Monash University's Faculty Art, Design and Architecture where she is focused on cross-disciplinary teaching and research.